Kaioga5/bedrock-wiki/docs/blocks/blocks-as-items.md

 In order to replace a block item, you will need to create a new item JSON file that has the same identifier as the block.

 Your new item will also need the [block placer](/items/item-components#block-placer) component which will allow the item to place the block.
-The block placer component will also give the item the 3D appearance of the block by default, however this can be overriden with the [icon](/items/item-components#icon) component to display a 2D sprite.
+The block placer component will also give the item the 3D appearance of the block by default, however this can be overridden with the [icon](/items/item-components#icon) component to display a 2D sprite.

 ### Custom Flower Example